Skip to main content

 What is Red Hat OpenShift?

 Red Hat® OpenShift® is a unified platform to build, modernize, and deploy applications at scale.
 It includes an enterprise-ready Kubernetes solution with a choice of deployment and consumption options to meet the needs of the business.
 OpenShift delivers a consistent experience across public cloud, on-premise, hybrid cloud, or edge architecture.
 It includes multiple advanced open source capabilities that are tested and integrated with the underlying certified Kubernetes environment, such as Red Hat OpenShift Serverless, Red Hat OpenShift Pipelines, and Red Hat OpenShift GitOps.
-Red Hat OpenShift gives users the choice of running cloud services or self-managed editions:
+Red Hat OpenShift gives users the choice of running their workloads managed or self-managed editions:

-Cloud Services Editions
+Cloud Services (Managed) Editions

 • Red Hat OpenShift Service on AWS: A turnkey application platform that provides a managed Red Hat OpenShift service running natively on Amazon Web Services (AWS) used by organizations to increase operational efficiency, refocus on innovation, and build, deploy, and scale applications.